History of The Simpsons: Bartmania and criticism

 The show was controversial from its beginning.
 The rebellious lead character at the time, Bart, frequently received no punishment for his misbehavior, which led some parents to characterize him as a poor role model for children.
 Several US public schools banned The Simpsons merchandise and T-shirts, such as one featuring Bart and the caption "Underachiever ('And proud of it, man!')".
 In the season two opening episode "Bart Gets an 'F', Bart fails four consecutive history exams and the school psychiatrist recommends that Bart repeat the fourth grade.
 Several critics thought that the episode "Bart Gets an 'F'" was a response to these controversies.
 However, Brooks denied that it was a response and added, "we're mindful of it.
 I do think it's important for us that Bart does badly in school.
 There are students like that.
 Besides, I'm very wary of television where everybody is supposed to be a role model.
 You don't run across that many role models in real life.
 Why should television be full of them?"

 In the October 1, 1990, edition of People, First Lady Barbara Bush called The Simpsons "the dumbest thing [she] had ever seen" which led to the writers sending a letter to Bush posing as Marge Simpson.
 Bush immediately sent a reply in which she apologized.
-A few years later, on January 27, 1992, then-President of the United States George H. W. Bush made a speech during his re-election campaign where he said, "We are going to keep on trying to strengthen the American family, to make American families a lot more like the Waltons and a lot less like the Simpsons."
+16 months later, on January 27, 1992, then-President of the United States George H. W. Bush made a speech during his re-election campaign where he said, "We are going to keep on trying to strengthen the American family, to make American families a lot more like the Waltons and a lot less like the Simpsons."
 The writers decided that they wanted to respond by adding a response to the next broadcast of The Simpsons, which was a rerun of "Stark Raving Dad" on January 30.
 The broadcast included a new tongue-in-cheek opening where they watch Bush's speech.
 Bart replies, "Hey, we're just like the Waltons.
 We're praying for an end to the Depression, too".
 The criticism eventually led to the idea for the episode "Two Bad Neighbors", which has George and Barbara move into the house across the street from the Simpsons.